rizvyahmed76/Fraud_Detection_Using_Machine_Learning/README.md

-🕵️ Fraud Detection Using Machine Learning
+🕵️ FFraud Detection Using Machine Learning
 This project focuses on detecting fraudulent transactions using machine learning techniques.
 It leverages a synthetic financial transactions dataset from Kaggle, containing detailed behavioral, transactional, and customer attributes, with the goal of building models that can effectively distinguish between fraudulent and non-fraudulent activities.

 📊 Dataset Overview